GoogleChrome/web.dev/src/site/content/en/handbook/inclusion-and-accessibility/index.md

 ### Avoid easy, simple, and fast

-Don't descibe tasks as easy, simple, or fast.
-These are often subjective bias based on the writer's knoweldge and resources.
+Don't describe tasks as easy, simple, or fast.
+These are often subjective bias based on the writer's knowledge and resources.
 It's possible the reader will see a description of a task as "easy" and feel badly if they don't find it easy to complete.

-You can descibe certain things as "less complex" when compared to other versions.
+You can describe certain things as "less complex" when compared to other versions.
 But, for the most part, if you believe something is "simple," the example should speak for itself instead of needing extra validation.